-If an invitation for bids allowed fewer than 30 days for receipt of offers, and resulted in only one offer, the contracting officer shall cancel and resolicit, allowing an additional period of at least 30 days for receipt of offers, as provided in .
+If an invitation for bids allowed fewer than 30 days for receipt of offers, and resulted in only one offer, the contracting officer shall cancel and resolicit, allowing an additional period of at least 30 days for receipt of offers, as provided in 215.371 .

-SUBPART 214.4--OPENING OF BIDS AND AWARD OF CONTRACT
+SUBPART 214.4 —OPENING OF BIDS AND AWARD OF CONTRACT

-(Revised June 29, 2012)

 214.404 Rejection of bids.

 214.404-1 Cancellation of invitations after opening.